Higher Order Estimating Equations for High-dimensional Models: Introduction

 \section{Introduction}

 Let $X_1,X_2,\ldots,X_n$ be a random sample from a density $p$ relative to a measure $\m$ on a sample space $(\X,\A)$.
 It is known that $p$ belongs to a collection $\P$ of densities, and the problem is to estimate the value $\chi(p)$ of a functional $\chi: \P\to \RR$.
-Our main interest is in the situation of a semiparametric or nonparametric model, where $\P$ is infinite dimensional.
+Our main interest is in the situation of a semiparametric or nonparametric model, where $\P$ is infinite dimensional, and especially in the case when the model is described through parameters of low regularity.
+In this case the parameter $\chi(p)$ may not be estimable at the ``usual'' $\sqrt n$-rate.

-Estimating equations have been found a good strategy for constructing estimators in semiparametric models \cite{BKRW,vdLaanRobins,vanderVaart98}.
-Because the model is of (much) higher dimension than the parameter of interest, setting up a good estimating equation often requires an initial estimator $\hat\h_n$ of a ``nuisance parameter'', and an estimating equation for $\q=\chi(p)$ may take the form